The Silent Treatment: Are They Ignoring Texts On Purpose?

 What is the silent treatment?

 At some time or another, most people felt angry with a partner, friend, or family and withheld their time and attention as a consequence.
 This might even be advice offered from well-meaning loved ones, who urge people to "ignore him" in the hopes that it will help the person in question see your side or come to their senses.
-Although it is a commonplace to employ this kind of behavior, this is termed "the silent treatment" and is actually considered an extremely problematic way of communicating with others.
+Although it is a commonplace to employ this kind of behavior, this is termed "the silent treatment" and is actually considered an extremely problematic and passive aggressive way of communicating with others.

 Why do people use the silent treatment?